Navigate quickly

 Devil's Cave

-A slight deviation close to the top of Viewing Rock will bring the traveller to Devil’s Cave where Aborigines and, later, gold miners sheltered.
+A slight deviation close to the top of Viewing Rock will bring the traveller to Devil’s Cave where First Nations and, later, gold miners sheltered.
 This is a 1½ hour return easy to moderate climbing walk.

 Dargile Reserve